jasonsamuels/jasonsamuels.github.io/_posts/2017-11-02-class-notes-wk9-f17.md

 ## Notes from Strategic Planning

 This week's SP class featured a guest speaker who was the executive director at a local nonprofit for eight years, and currently does consulting and leadership transition work.
-Much of what they discussed was fairly specific to their specific case studies.
-My summary here is of a few nuggets of wisdom interspersed in their talk.
+Much of what they discussed was fairly specific to their case studies, which is generally not what I write about here.
+So my summary is instead of a handful of nuggets of wisdom gleaned from their talk.

 * If you can be really clear about your strategic objectives and make the case, funding can be found.
 Articulating a persuasive case is key to convincing funders
 * A broken organizational culture can be the result of people being micromanaged.
 People slowly get more demoralized as they’re given tasks to do instead of working on strategic objectives.